BREAKING NEWS

 Haas told the Orlando Sentinel that the killers likely knew Johnson.

-Still, there has been no arrests in connection to the case, leaving the family searching for answers.
+Still, there have been no arrests in connection to the case, leaving the family searching for answers.

 Article continues below advertisement